belamotive/CS50_projects/README.md

 ```

 ## [CS50 Final Project](https://github.com/belamotive/CS50_projects/tree/final_project)
 Web-based weather forecast application for people how likes to fish.
-It has all the data you need for fishing such as air pressure, moon illumination, wind speed and much more.
-It is based on a previous project that I created prior to this course during the summer of 2020.
+It has all the data needed for fishing such as air pressure, moon illumination, wind speed and more.
+It is based on a previous project that I created prior to the course during the summer of 2020.

 [YouTube link](https://youtu.be/pf6ii4UWSbs)